AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Violation prevention

-Compilers are forbidden from rejecting calls to functions that might violate the `exception` specification.
+Compilers cannot reject calls to functions that might violate the `exception` specification.
 Doing so allows flexibility but it becomes easy to violate the specification resulting in a call to `unexpected`.
-It becomes the programmers task to
+It becomes the programmers task to:

 - Never use templates and `exception` specifications together.
 - Omit `exception` specifications on functions making calls to functions that lack `exception` specifications.
 - Handle the standard `exception`s `throw`n by C++.

-These three things coupled together can make `exception` specifications more trouble than they are worth.
+These three duties added together can make `exception` specifications more trouble than they are worth.

 ### Item 15: Understand the costs of `exception` handling

-To handle `exception`s at runtime, programs must handle the bookkeeping associated with
+To handle `exception`s at runtime, programs must handle the bookkeeping associated with:

-- Objects that require destruction if an `exception` is `throw`n
+- Objects that need to call their destructor if an `exception` is `throw`n.
-- Entry to and exit from a `try` block
+- Entry to and exit from a `try` block.
-- Associated `catch` clauses and types of `exception`s those clauses can handle
+- Associated `catch` clauses and types of `exception`s those clauses can handle.

 #### Default costs

-Even in code that does not make use of exception-handling features, C++ will still store data to keep tract of objects that are fully constructed and spend time to keep the data up to date.
+Even in code that does not make use of exception-handling features, C++ will still store data to keep track of objects that are fully constructed and spend time to keep the data up to date.

 #### `try` blocks

 Assuming code that uses `try` blocks but never actually `throw`s exceptions, runtime and code size is expected to increase by 5-10%.

-`throw`ing an `exception` incurs speed penalties up to *three orders or magnitude* compared to normally `return`ing from a function.
+`throw`ing an `exception` incurs speed penalties up to *three orders of magnitude* compared to normally `return`ing from a function.

-> These numbers are to be taken with a grain of salt.
-The fact of the matter is, very little is known
+> Take these numbers with a grain of salt.
+The fact of the matter is, costs associated with `exception`s are hard
-> about the costs associated with `exception`s.
+> to measure.

 ## Efficiency

 ### Item 16: Remember the 80-20 rule

 The 80-20 rule states that 80 percent of a programs resources are used by 20 percent of the code;
-every program has its bottleneck(s).
-Locating bottlenecks is typically left to experience, intuition, rumors, or worse.
+every program has it's own bottleneck(s).
+Unfortunately, locating bottlenecks is typically left to experience, intuition, rumors, or worse.

-The best option is to use a profiler.
+The best choice is to use a profiler.
 Profile using as many data sets as possible.

 ### Item 17: Consider using lazy evaluation

-The best computations are the ones that never need to be made at all.
-This is the idea motivating *lazy evaluation*.
+The best computation is no computation is the idea motivating *lazy evaluation*.

 #### Reference counting